-Yes, you can have an L&I claim and also sue a third party claim.
+Yes, you can have an L&I claim and also a third party claim.
 You can have them both at the same time.
-The L&I claim has a 1 year Statute of Limitations (SOL).
-The third party claim has a 3 year Statute of Limitations (SOL).
+The L&I claim has a 1 year Statute of Limitations.
+The third party claim has a 3 year Statute of Limitations.

 A third party claim requires fault (proof of negligence) to be successful.

 To be successful with a third party construction site case you will need to prove fault.
 To prove fault you need evidence.
 Evidence can disappear quickly.
 It is important to take pictures, find and talk to witness, gather investigative reports, and encourage WISHA inspectors to visit the site.
 Get legal help if you need it

 WISHA, an arm of the Department of Labor & Industries, regulates job site safety in the state of Washington.
 A WISHA inspector can help you prove fault.